 Currently a solo artist residing in Massachusetts, Hammontree has gigged all along the East Coast and the American heartland, and has also performed in Poland and Ukraine.
 He has released three solo CDs: "Mount Hope Days" in 2003; "The Mumbai EP" in 2005, and "Brutalist School" in 2010.

-Hammontree is also the guitarist and vocalist for the Allston-based band Bad Fogelberg, which will be recording their first CD, "Divorced Dad Sleepover," in 2015.
+Hammontree is also the guitarist and vocalist for the Cambridge-based band Bad Fogelberg, who will be releasing their debut CD in spring 2017.